hyelim-JEON/hyelim-jeon.github.io/_posts/2025-11-21-til-js-this.md

 obj.getA(); // 1
 📌 Here, this refers to obj because obj.getA() calls the function.

-🟣 Arrow Function and this
+🟣 Arrow Function & this
 Arrow functions do not have their own this.
 They inherit this from their surrounding (outer) scope.

+javascript
+Copy code
 const obj = {
   a: 1,
   getA: () => console.log(this.a)
 };

 obj.getA(); // undefined
 ⛔ Even inside an object, an arrow function does not bind this to the object.

 🥇 Key Differences